Iago Santos

-Iago Azevedo dos Santos (born 22 May 1992), best known as Iago Santos, is a Brazilian professional footballer who plays as a defender for Dibba.
+Iago Azevedo dos Santos (born 22 May 1992), best known as Iago Santos, is a Brazilian professional footballer who plays as a defender.

 Career

 Born in Itaboraí, Brazil, Santos joined Académica in the Primeira Liga on 14 July 2014, arriving from Duque de Caxias.
 He made his professional debut at 16 August 2014, in a one-all draw against Sporting.

 In June 2017, after spending a year in the UAE Division One with Dibba Al-Hisn, He returned to Portugal signing a three-year deal with Moreirense.
 On 5 July 2020, Iago signed a two-year deal with Al-Taawoun.
 On 30 January 2022, Iago joined Al-Shabab on a two-and-a-half-year contract.

 On 14 August 2024, Santos joined UAE club Shabab Al Ahli.